Concordium/concordium.github.io/source/testnet/net/guides/run-node-ubuntu.rst

     apt install ./concordium-testnet-node_1.1.3_amd64.deb

-  This step will perform automatic database migration, so that the new node will not have to catch up from scratch.
-After installation is completed, the node and the collector will be started as before.
+  This step performs automatic database migration, so that the new node doesn't have to catch up from scratch.
+After installation is completed, the node and the collector are started as before.

 Install the Debian package and run a node
 -----------------------------------------